 The Foundation for the Memory of the Shoah was set up by a French government decree in 2000, when awareness of the French State’s responsibility in the Holocaust was rising.

 Its purpose was to transmit and spread knowledge about anti-Semitic persecution and human rights violations during the Second World War.
-However, its missions quickly broadened to encompass solidarity with Holocaust survivors, preserving the Jewish culture that the Nazis tried to destroy and raising awareness of other genocides.
+From its inception, its missions have included solidarity with Holocaust survivors, the preservation of the Jewish culture that the Nazis tried to annihilate, and the dissemination of knowledge about other genocides.
 Since 2015, the Foundation has also backed projects to fight anti-Semitism and foster intercultural dialogue.

 The outcome of a rare political consensus, this private foundation with public utility status keeps alive a calmer memory of not only the Holocaust, but also other genocides, without claiming to compete with them.